 2. “I Can’t Control How You Feel About Me”

-This sets the precedent that their emotions are their responsibility and that their reaction won’t change your behavior.
-This statement also reinforces that you only have control over yourself and others have control over themselves, and you will not be made to feel responsible for others’ emotions.
+This sets the precedent that their emotions are their responsibility and their reaction won’t change your behavior.
+This statement also reinforces that you only have control over yourself and will not be made to feel responsible for others’ emotions.

 3. “I Hear What You’re Saying”

 This allows the narcissist to feel heard, which might be all you want to say if you want to de-escalate and not further discuss the point of contention.
-This statement may be one of the fastest ways to de-escalate a narcissist because feeling heard is a common desire everyone has.
-While you may not agree with what the narcissist is saying, simply stating you hear what is being said can be enough in the moment.
+This statement may be one of the fastest ways to de-escalate a narcissist because everyone desires to feel heard.
+While you may not agree with what the narcissist is saying, simply stating you are listening can be enough.

 4. “I’m Sorry You Feel That Way”